Beth R. Theriot

 Carolee Marsh joined MAB in 2003 and is a lead primary teacher and coordinator for MAB’s Summer programs.
 During her time here, Carolee has helped to shape our primary program and made significant contributions to our school culture.
 She received her AMS early childhood certification from North East Montessori Institute in 2005.
-She holds a weekly lab for interns enrolled in the Northern Virginia Montessori Institute.
-Carolee enjoys spending time with family, travelling and learning about different cultures and insects.
+Carolee enjoys spending time with family, traveling and learning about different cultures and insects.

 Rahila Minai has been working with MAB since since it opened in the Fall of 2001.
 She has been a Montessori educator since 1995 and represents a wonderful example for the authentic Montessori guide.